We've all seen (and chuckled at) the optimistic schedule plans. But here's how to create a daily routine that actually works for kids—and parents.

 Fitting in some work when the kids are home on a sick day (or a snow day) is a skill most working parents have down pat.
-But with coronavirus forcing school closures across the country, and social distancing measures driving many people to work from home, sneaking in meetings during nap time and emails after bedtime isn't going to cut it.
+But with the coronavirus pandemic changing the meaning of a regular school day while keeping many working parents at home, sneaking in meetings during nap time and emails after bedtime isn't going to cut it.
 No one can fit in 40 hours of work before wake-ups or after bedtime.
 We need a new plan.

 It's totally understandable if you're feeling a little panicked right now, but take a deep breath and get out a notebook.
 Coming up with a plan—a simple, flexible daily schedule—will help alleviate some of the fear of the unknown.

-Here's how to build a daily schedule that actually works with kids home from school due to coronavirus.
+Here's how to build a daily schedule that actually works with kids home from school.

 1. Estimate your work hours.

-Work with your team to figure out your top priorities over the next few weeks, bearing in mind that millions of people are facing this same situation, and it simply may not be possible to get in a full work week every week during school closures.
+Work with your team to figure out your top priorities by week, bearing in mind that millions of people are facing this same situation, and it simply may not be possible to get in a full work week every week during school closures.
 Prioritization is key.

 Look at your workload at the beginning of each week and estimate how many hours you'll need to complete everything that has to be done.
 Use that number to figure out how many hours you'll need each day.